Crisliu/Agile-Data-Science/README.md

 **Note: If you must have two things setup for this script to work!**

 1. You must have a key called agile_data_science.pem in the project directory AND in us-east-1.
 If you don't have this, you can substitute a key that you do have in us-east-1, or you can change the zone in the command to the one you want.
 But that still means you need a key in that zone and you need the command to point at it.
 2. If you change zones, you need to change the image ID.
-Go to [https://cloud-images.ubuntu.com/locator/ec2/](https://cloud-images.ubuntu.com/locator/ec2/) and find a new image ID.
+Go to [https://cloud-images.ubuntu.com/locator/ec2/](https://cloud-images.ubuntu.com/locator/ec2/) and find a new image ID, or use the table below.

 The images for `yakkety Ubuntu hvm:ebs-ssd` by zone to substitute for the `--image-id` value are: